From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Scenarios where in-context learning fails

-Theorem \ref{prop:failed-2} highlights the finding that the success of ICL relies heavily on how the patterns appear in the training data.
+\begin{thm}[Failure of ICL: Different pattern structures] Consider the generalized scenario in Section \ref{sec:failed-2}.
+For any $1 \leq \ell \leq k + 1$, given an in-context prompt of the form $a_{i_1}b_{i_1}a_{i_2}b_{i_2} \cdots a_{i_\ell}$ with distinct $i_j$'s, the model never predicts $b_{i_\ell}$: it predicts a uniform probability vector over $\mathcal{V}$ when $1 \leq \ell \leq k$, and $b_{i_1}$ when $\ell = k+1$. \end{thm} \textbf{Results.} Theorem \ref{prop:failed-2} highlights the finding that the success of ICL relies heavily on how the patterns appear in the training data.
 In this scenario, the $(a_i, b_i)$ pairs consistently appear at the beginning and end of each training sentence, and we anticipate the model to recognize this relationship for ICL to occur.
 However, as shown in Theorem \ref{prop:failed-2} and Table \ref{tab:icl-fail}, this is not the case.